microsoft/powercat-automation-kit/site/content/releases/november-2022.md

 ## Key Notes

-Key features in this release
+Key features in this release:

 - Data pack.
-Read more [/features/datapacks]
+Read more about [Data Pack feature](/features/datapacks)

 ## Release Notes